What we do

 One Monument, Many Voices

 IFEP plans to erect the world’s first iconic work of public art symbolizing free expression.
 Cutting-edge technologies will enable it to be programmed and reprogrammed from anywhere in the world to appear as almost anything — from original works of art to the faces and stories of people being persecuted for speaking their minds.
 It also will generate renewable energy.
-IFEP has partnered in this venture with an organization that has sponsored competitions around the world to design high-tech public artworks.
+IFEP has partnered in this venture with the Land Art Generator Initiative, an organization that has sponsored competitions around the world to design high-tech public artworks.

 A Home for Ideas